 - Your contact information (name, address, phone number, email)

 - Why would you like to become a member of the YAC?

 - Why are you interested in being involved in a 2SLGBTQ+ youth community-building program?

 - What are two key issues that youth in 2SLGBTQ+ communities are facing in Ontario that you think the YAC/Project Acorn should be able to support?

 - Anti-oppression and anti-racism principles are integral to the Ten Oaks Project culture.
 Tell us a little bit about how you personally and professionally live these values in your day-to-day life?

 - What strengths and experiences will you bring to the YAC?

 - Being on the YAC requires a large time commitment, what time do you have to volunteer?
-(Weekly two-hour meetings for 8 months to be mostly attended in person in Ottawa, site visit, some additional work over emails / in-person)
+(Bi-weekly meetings for 8 months to be mostly attended in person in Ottawa, site visit, some additional work over emails / in-person)

 - The names and contact information for two references (one must be professional)